Sage-Bionetworks/BridgeResearcherUI/README.md

 ## Notes

 Please try and include resources using npm rather than Bower.
-Two build tools (npm + webpack) are enough.
+Two build tools (npm + webpack) seems like enough.